 We are a fully integrated, global biopharmaceutical company that applies our scientific expertise and proprietary technologies to research, develop and commercialize, both with partners and on our own, pharmaceutical products that are designed to address unmet medical needs of patients in major therapeutic areas.
-We have a diversified portfolio of marketed drug products and a clinical pipeline of products that address central nervous system disorders such as schizophrenia, depression, addiction and multiple sclerosis.
+We have a diversified portfolio of marketed drug products and a clinical pipeline of product candidates focused on central nervous system disorders such as schizophrenia, depression, addiction and multiple sclerosis, and oncology.